OpenResearchInstitute/adi_adrv9371_zc706/design_docs/cobs_decoder/COBS_dec-Entity-Design.md

 # Design of an AXI-S COBS Decoder Implementation in VHDL

-***Work in progress.
-Timing details not yet final!***

 ## Entity Inputs and Outputs
 ### Entity Inputs
 Aside from the usual `clk` and `rst` signals, the only input to the entity is an AXI-Stream with a width of one byte.
 The data stream consists of frames encoded according to the rules described in [Consistent Overhead Byte Stuffing](http://www.stuartcheshire.org/papers/cobsforton.pdf) by Stuart Cheshire and Mary Baker.
 These rules convert a known-length stream of bytes (a "frame") with all values 0-255 into a slightly longer stream of bytes containing only values 1-255, allowing a byte with value 0 to be used unambiguously as a separator.
 It does this by dividing the stream into sequences of bytes.
 Each sequence must consist of zero to 253 non-zero bytes followed by a 0 byte or the end of stream, or 254 non-zero bytes.
 It is then encoded as the sequence length (1 to 254) followed by the non-zero bytes.

 Because the input is an AXI stream, it does not necessarily arrive continuously, with one byte delivered every clock cycle.
 The handshaking signals `s_tvalid` and `s_tready` take care of this.
-The data source asserts `s_tvalid` only when it has a valid byte available on its output.
+The data source asserts `s_tvalid` only when it has a valid byte available on its output (and may not deassert it or change the data until that byte has been transferred).
 This entity only asserts `s_tready` when it is ready to accept a data byte.
 When both signals are asserted at a rising edge of `clk`, and only then, a byte is transferred into the entity from the data source.

-The input AXI stream has the ability to indicate that a certain byte is the last byte of the transfer.
+The input AXI stream has the ability to indicate that a certain byte is the last byte of the transfer by asserting `s_tlast`.
 This information is to be ignored by this entity, which treats the input as an undifferentiated stream of bytes and divides it up based solely on the data values within the stream.

 Coded frames are separated by zero bytes.
 Ideally, exactly one zero byte at the beginning and exactly one zero byte after each frame.
 The entity must also deal with multiple zero bytes in any of those positions, without generating any extra output.

+Additional signals defined for AXI streams include `s_tuser` and `s_tid`.
+These are defined to be valid only on the first byte of an AXI transfer.
+Since we are ignoring the boundaries of AXI transfers, we will also ignore these signals.

 ### Entity Outputs
 The only output from the entity is an AXI-Stream with a width of one byte.
 This data stream consists of the data decoded according to the COBS rules.
 The AXI signal `m_tlast` is asserted along with the last byte of each frame.
 The zero separators are not passed along.

 Because the output is an AXI stream, it cannot necessarily be sent out continuously, with one byte delivered every clock cycle.
 The handshaking signals `m_tvalid` and `m_tready` take care of this.
-This entity asserts `m_tvalid` only when it has a valid byte available on its output.
+This entity asserts `m_tvalid` only when it has a valid byte available on its output (and may not deassert it or change the data until that byte has been transferred).
 The data consumer only asserts `m_tready` when it is ready to accept a data byte.
 When both signals are asserted at a rising edge of `clk`, and only then, a byte is transferred from the entity to the data consumer.
 It is the responsibility of this entity to manage its `s_tready` based on its `m_tready` so that data flows through correctly.

 ## Timing Design
 ### Required Baseline Clock Delays